Fail; Staying together for the Sake of the Children

 There is no way to really 'forgive' adultery unless one has their own 'dark corner'.

-In most cases the wife has done nothing wrong, there is no reason for the infidelity, and no synthesis at reconciliation.
-One can not 'make believe that part didn't happen'.
+In most cases, the wife has done nothing wrong.
+There is no reason for the husband's infidelity.
+The wife who doesn't end the farce of marriage, physically stays with the husband.
+There is no attempt at reconciliation, no explanation.
+There is no way to 'make believe that part didn't happen'.

 One can not 'forget' the feelings, the hurt, the anger.
 The 'relationship' is over.
-What might take its place is a new, less passionate connection in which the Betrayed creates fail safes so as not to ever put herself back into the same situation again.
+What might take its place is a non-emotional connection.
+The Betrayed creates fail safes to prevent getting too close to the husband.
+To prevent sentiment so as not to put herself back into the same situation again.

-The Betrayer eventually realises will never regain the love he sacrificed, never be so important to his wife that he can 'destroy her world'.
+The Betrayer eventually realizes will never regain the love he sacrificed, never be so important to his wife that he can 'destroy her world'.

 The Effect on Children